Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Yuendumu - Anmatjere, placing the area among the bottom 25% of areas assessed nationally

-Yuendumu - Anmatjere has minimal construction activity with 3 new dwellings approved annually on average over the five-year period from 2016 to 2020, totaling 15 dwellings.
-This low development level is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that the small sample size means individual projects can significantly influence annual growth statistics.
+Yuendumu - Anmatjere shows minimal construction activity with 3 new dwellings approved annually (15 dwellings over the five-year period).
+Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.
+Note: the small sample size means that individual development projects can substantially influence annual growth and relativity statistics.

-Yuendumu - Anmatjere has substantially lower development levels than the Rest of NT, with development levels also under national averages.
-Recent building activity consists entirely of detached houses, primarily family homes suited to those seeking rural lifestyle and space.
-The estimated population per dwelling approval is 431 people as of 2020.
-Population forecasts indicate Yuendumu - Anmatjere will gain 242 residents by 2041 according to the latest AreaSearch quarterly estimate, with development keeping reasonable pace with projected growth.
+Yuendumu - Anmatjere has substantially lower development levels than the Rest of NT.
+Development levels are likewise under national averages.
+Meanwhile, recent building activity consists entirely of detached houses, with a focus on family homes suited to those seeking a rural lifestyle and space.
+The estimated count of 431 people in the area per dwelling approval reflects its quiet, low-activity development environment.

 Frequently Asked Questions - Development